 What you use as rewards will also vary depending on your child’s individual preferences.
 A reward will only work as positive reinforcement if it increased the likelihood that the child will want to try the skill again next time.
 If the child does not care to earn the reward, then we don’t have reinforcement.

 Here’s the honest truth!!
 I avoided using smarties & treats as a reward for SUCH a long time.
 Both my kids are very excited for little treats like that because it’s just that, a treat.
 So in the end that proved to be the best motivator for my food motivated little humans; there’s no shame in that!
 I am happy to let them celebrate with a treat knowing that they have a healthy diet.

 The foundation of these Potty Training Tips & Tricks is there is no ‘one size fits all’

 Each child and family will have their own steps.
 There are lots of “how- to” instructional books out there, and they will work for some but not for others.
 Look at your child’s individual strengths, preferences, personalities and shape your plan to what will fit them best.
 Think about what your potty training goals are.
 For example, some parents like using timers and want to train their child to use the potty within their daily routines.
 Other parents want their child to recognize when they have to go, and ask to use the potty.

-If it’s go time in your house click here to download the Let’s Potty Reward Chart – be sure to review the How To Guide before getting started!
+If it’s go time in your house click here to download the ‘It’s Potty Time’ Potty Training Reward Chart – be sure to review the How To Guide before getting started!

 Happy Potty Training!

-Did the Potty Training Tips & Tricks help you?
+Did the Potty Training Tips help you?
 Let me know what worked for you and your little one!